Looking for braces treatment that really works? The tools matter!

 If you’re looking for an excellent, effective treatment regimen with minimal impact on your appearance, ceramic braces are a great choice.

-Lingual braces offer a creative form of braces treatment with minimal impact to your appearance.
+Lingual braces offer a creative form of braces treatment with minimal impact on your appearance.
 The brackets and ligatures are actually placed behind the teeth, straightening them from behind.

 This allows you to straighten your teeth without the direct appearance of braces!
 Learn more about Incognito braces below.